West Indies B cricket team

-West Indies B is a List A cricket team that participates in the West Indian domestic List A tournament and was formerly also a first-class cricket team that participated in the West Indian domestic First Class competition from the 2000–01 season to the 2003–04 season.
+The West Indies 'B' cricket team is a List A cricket team that participates in the West Indian domestic List A tournament and was formerly also a first-class cricket team that participated in the West Indian domestic First Class competition from the 2000–01 season to the 2003–04 season.
 It is selected by the West Indies Cricket Board (WICB) from players who had been unable to secure a contract with one of the seven other existing regional teams, and is restricted to players under the age of 23 (with a few exceptions).
 West Indies B had little on-field success during its time in the competition (although a number of future internationals spent time in its squad), and the team was disbanded prior to the 2004–05 season after a wider reorganisation of domestic cricket in the region.
 It was reconstituted in June 2018 for participation in the inaugural Global T20 Canada competition with the intention of exposing and adding to the development of developing players who could become future international players.
 It subsequently participated in the 2018–19 Regional Super50 competition and in the 2019–20 Regional Super50 (where it was named as West Indies Emerging Team).
-The team has enjoyed more success in the List A format than it did in the First Class format, as it placed third in its group in the 2018-19 season (after suffering the most no results of any team in the group) and won the 2019-20 season.
+The team has enjoyed more success in the List A format than it did in the First Class format, as it placed third in its group in the 2018–19 season (after suffering the most no results of any team in the group) and won the 2019–20 season.